-Model reduction approaches are exploited in IBIS to gain a better understanding of the ability of E. coli to adapt to a various nutritional and other environmental stresses, such as carbon, phosphate, and nitrogen starvation.
-We are particularly interested in gaining a better understanding of the role of the so-called global regulators of gene expression in shaping the adaptive response of the bacteria.
-Moreover, we study the interactions between metabolism and gene expression in the adaptation of E. coli to changes in available carbon sources.
-These topics are studied in collaboration with the BAMBOO and COMORE project-teams at INRIA.
+Several modeling approaches are exploited in IBIS to gain a better understanding of the ability of E. coli to adapt to a various nutritional and other environmental stresses, such as carbon, phosphate, and nitrogen starvation.
+We are particularly interested in the role of networks of global regulators in shaping the adaptive response of bacteria.
+Moreover, we study the interactions of these networks with metabolism and the gene expression machinery.
+These topics involve collaborations with the BEAGLE, COMORE, and CONTRAINTES project-teams at Inria.

 3.2.
-Methods: Analysis, simulation, and identification of bacterial regulatory networks
+Analysis, simulation, and identification of bacterial regulatory networks

-Participants: Sara Berthoumieux, Eugenio Cinquemani, Johannes Geiselmann, Hidde de Jong [Correspondent], Michel Page, François Rechenmann, Delphine Ropers, Diana Stefan, Woei-Fuh Wang, Valentin Zulkower.
+Participants: Sara Berthoumieux, Eugenio Cinquemani, Johannes Geiselmann, Nils Giordano, Hidde de Jong [Correspondent], Michel Page, François Rechenmann, Delphine Ropers, Diana Stefan, Valentin Zulkower.